-- Increased mortality in the reproductive population may lead to a declining population. - Increased mortality may lead to a declining population.
+Increased mortality in the reproductive population may lead to a declining population.
 This depends on the excess mortality due to the applied stressor and the environmental parameters such as food availability and predation rate.
-Most fish species are r-strategist, meaning they produce a lot of offspring instead of investing in parental care.
+Most fish species are r- strategist, meaning they produce a lot of offspring instead of investing in parental care.
 This results in natural high larval mortality causing only a small percentage of the larvae to survive to maturity.
 If the excess larval mortality due to a stressor is small, the population dynamics might result in constant population size.
 Should the larval excess be more significant, or last on the long-term, this will affect the population.
 To calculate the long-term persistence of the population, population dynamic models should be used.